Millions of savers overlook one incredibly underrated way to add extra oomph to their efforts to build a nest egg.

 Exceptions.
 There is no additional tax on distributions made after the date you are disabled, reach age 65, or die.”

-However — and this is crucial to note — a bill introduced in the U.S. House of Representatives would eliminate the ability to withdraw money for nonmedical reasons without paying a penalty, according to CNBC.
+However — and this is crucial to note — bills have been introduced in the U.S. House of Representatives in recent years that would eliminate the ability to withdraw money for nonmedical reasons without paying a penalty.
+Attempts to change the law have occurred in 2019 and 2022, according to CNBC.

 Over the years, the federal government sometimes has changed longstanding rules related to retirement savings and income, disrupting the financial plans of retirees who were counting on these rules to remain unchanged.